kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 ![Containers](/assets/2019-12-19-KubeVirt_UI_options/cockpit_containers_800.png "cockpit containers")

-- To see the k8s cluster the package `cockpit-kubernetes` has to be installed and a new tab appears in the left menu, the new options allow you too:
+- To see the k8s cluster the package `cockpit-kubernetes` has to be installed and a new tab appears in the left menu.
+The new options allow you to:

   - **Overview**: filtering by project, it shows Pods, volumes, Nodes, services and resources used.